RobG66/Gamelist-Manager/README.md

 ---
 December 5th, 2025

+So I have an eperimental build of my Gamelist Manager and it can now do batch processing from ArcadeDB.
+For stricly metadata (not files) it can download and update all metadata in less than 10 seconds for 3500 games..
+For 15000 items, it's about a minute.
+It's too fast and the gui logger cannot keep up so I have to turn that off.
+It's not the first trouble I've had with the visual logger not being able to keep up.
+Your mileage may vary depending on how many cpu cores you have.
+I tested with 5 tasks in parallel.

  Phew, who knew that editing icons could be so time consuming!
 I finally managed to put decent icons on the ribbon application drop down menu.

  <img width="1546" height="1724" alt="image" src="https://github.com/user-attachments/assets/2e16b76b-c19f-4789-a50d-6ff334842abf" />